 “You don’t know what you got 'til you lose it.”
 I have talked about that simple idea before and so have many others with MS because it’s so very true, especially when living with a chronic illness.
 But what I want to highlight today is the feeling of regret I now have over choosing NOT to do something when I was fully capable of doing it at the time.
 Maybe I just didn’t want to do it?
 Maybe I told myself that I was just too tired?
 Or maybe I just figured, “I could do it next time”?

-I can’t go back
+I can't go back and change my actions

 But whatever my excuse was, now that I can’t do it?
 Now that there is no “next time"?
 Well, now I really wish I had when I could.
 I wish I had simply because I could have and now I can’t.
 If, when I was faced with doing something that, for one reason or another, I didn’t want to do, I somehow knew that it would be my last chance ever to do it?
 That would have been way more than enough to overcome any of my many excuses!
 Shoulda, woulda, coulda, right?
 There were so many things that I could have done but didn’t because “I just wasn’t feeling up to it,” and now those decisions fill me with regret because what’s done is done.
 I can’t go back.
 Some opportunities are lost forever.